 SETI (Search for Extraterrestrial Intelligence) uses radio telescopes like the Allen Telescope Array.
-SETI has failed to detect intelligent signals after 6 decades.
+SETI has failed to detect signals after 6 decades.

 Even if there are advanced ET civilizations, they may not transmit in our direction.
 And even if they do, we may not be able to interpret their signals.
-Their radio signals would come from the remote past because of the distance involved.
+Any radio signals would come from the remote past because of the distance involved.

 Science fiction depicts aliens as having humanoid or reptilian traits.
 They are described as grey or green with large heads.

 The term UFO was coined in 1947, following the Roswell incident and the alleged sighting of flying saucers by Kenneth Arnold.
 Ufologists claim the U.S. government is involved in a cover-up.
 They want disclosure while citing the secrecy of Nevada's Area 51.
 Conspiracy theories abound!

 The White House Office of Science and Technology Policy posted this on the White House website: "The U.S. government has no evidence that life exists outside our planet, or that an extraterrestrial presence has contacted or engaged any member of the human race.
 In addition, there is no credible information to suggest that any evidence is being hidden from the public eye.”

 When asked if he believed in UFOs, President Trump replied, "Not particularly."

 The ancient aliens of Erich von Daniken and Giorgio Tsoukalos are a blend of space age mythology, folklore & science fiction!